With a CCPL library card you can:

 Maryland residents can register for a free Carroll County Public Library card in person or online.

 In Person: Visit any customer service desk with acceptable ID to register for a card.

 Online: You may register online for a temporary library card before visiting a branch with acceptable ID to pick up your library card.
-You will be allowed to place requests and check out up to 20 items before your 60-day temporary card expires.
-Note: All temporary cards that were registered between March 13 and today are currently extended through January 31, 2021.
+You will be allowed to place requests and check out up to 2 items before your 30-day temporary card expires.

 The following are the forms of ID that CCPL will accept for a library card: